ChristophSchranz/Octoprint-PrePrintService/README.md

 # OctoPrint-PrePrintService

-OctoPrint-PrePrintService is a service that enhances your 3D printing workflow by automating the orientation and slicing of your 3D models.
+OctoPrint-PrePrintService is a powerful solution designed to enhance your 3D printing workflow by automating the orientation and slicing of your 3D models.
+This service leverages two cutting-edge tools:

-The PrePrint Service relies on two powerful tools:

 * **[Tweaker-3](https://github.com/ChristophSchranz/Tweaker-3) for auto-orientation of FDM 3D prints**
 * **[Slic3r](https://slic3r.org/) for slicing**

-If you are using the [Cura](https://ultimaker.com/software/ultimaker-cura) slicer instead, you can set up a similar toolchain by using the Plugins [OctoPrint Connection](https://marketplace.ultimaker.com/app/cura/plugins/fieldofview/OctoPrintPlugin) and [Auto-Orientation](https://marketplace.ultimaker.com/app/cura/plugins/nallath/OrientationPlugin).
+For users of the [Cura](https://ultimaker.com/software/ultimaker-cura) slicer, a similar toolchain can be set up using the [OctoPrint Connection](https://marketplace.ultimaker.com/app/cura/plugins/fieldofview/OctoPrintPlugin) and [Auto-Orientation](https://marketplace.ultimaker.com/app/cura/plugins/nallath/OrientationPlugin) plugins.

 ## Workflow in OctoPrint

-You can deploy the entire workflow on a single machine, or across two separate nodes, as illustrated below:
+The workflow can be deployed on a single machine or across two separate nodes as demonstrated below:

 ![Workflow](/extras/workflow.png)

-The workflow involves the following steps:
+The workflow consists of the following steps:

 <!-- Is the first step correct in the new layout, do we need the slicer tab? -->
 1. Upload a model on OctoPrint and click on the `Slice` button in the `file bar`.